-You can change the default color for Scenes in Preferences > Colors > Scene.
-Refer to Preferences - Colors page for more information.
+By default, Scenes are white.
+But you can choose another default color for Scenes in Preferences > Colors > Scene Default.
+See section Preferences - Colors Page for more information.

-• Once you have set a custom color for a Scene as described above, the Scene will retain its color when you move it in the Ideas view, and the color will be stored with the Scene when you save your Project.
+• Once you have set a custom color for a Scene as described above, the Scene will retain its color when you move it in the Song view, and the color will be stored with the Scene when you save your Project.
 Note that you can select the same color as the one used by default: In this case the color (even unchanged) will be considered as a custom color and will follow the Scene as you move it.

-Using the Song view
+Using Song View

 In Maschine, a song is made of a variable number of Scenes, which represent the different parts of the song, for example, intro, verse, chorus, break, another verse.
-By assigning your Scenes to Sections through the timeline of the Song view, you can organize your arrangement.
+By assigning your Scenes to Sections to the Timeline in the Song view you can start to organize your track.

 The Song view is where you can sequence Scenes to create your final arrangement.
-This process involves creating Sections on the timeline and assigning a Scene to each Section.
+This process involves creating a Section on the Timeline and assigning a Scene to it.
 Any Scene that exists in the Ideas view can be assigned to a Section in the Song view.
 You can change the length of the Section (determining the playback length of the Scene) or re-order the Sections as you see fit.
 You can also re-use the same Scene in multiple Sections in the timeline, or you can choose to assign no Scene to the Section at all.